 Singapore is an international financial center whose government practices pro-business policies.
 The attractive policies, along with its strategic location, make Singapore a banking hub in Southeast Asia.
 More than 200 banks operate in Singapore, with the overall banking sector’s assets valued at almost US$2 trillion as of 2013.
 This guide will outline 10 of the top banks in Singapore.

 Here is a list of the top 10 banks in Singapore.
 Learn about their history, operations, and size so that you can plan your banking career path.

 Development Bank of Singapore (DBS) was set up in 1968 by the government of Singapore.
 DBS currently operates over 100 branches across the country.
-DBS is the largest bank in Southeast Asia, with branches and offices in China, UAE, Hong Kong, India, Japan, Indonesia, Myanmar, South Korea, Malaysia, the Philippines, Taiwan, Thailand, Vietnam, United Kingdom, and the United States.
-The bank offers a wide range of corporate and personal banking products and services, such as consumer banking, treasury and markets, asset management, securities brokerage, and equity and debt financing.
-DBS holds a long term credit rating of Aa1 (High Quality) from Moody’s.
+DBS is the largest bank in Southeast Asia, with branches and offices in China, UAE, Hong Kong, India, Japan, Indonesia, Myanmar, South Korea, Malaysia, the Philippines, Taiwan, Thailand, Vietnam, the United Kingdom, and the United States.
+The bank offers a wide range of corporate and personal banking products and services, including consumer banking, treasury and capital markets services, asset management, brokerage services, and equity and debt financing.
+DBS holds a long-term credit rating of Aa1 (High Quality) from Moody’s.

 Total Assets in 2016: S$333,500,000,000

 Post Office Savings Bank (POSB) was set up in 1877 and is the oldest running bank in Singapore.
 POSB was acquired by DBS in 1998 and currently operates as a subsidiary of DBS.
 POSB offer a wide range of family-oriented financial products and services.